 Today, Paessler’s build systems access Artifactory to make sure dependencies are coming from a trusted source during build time.
 Paessler actively publishes packets against Artifactory, and also uses it as a proxy for remote repositories.
 In addition, Paessler’s CI/CD pipeline relies heavily on Artifactory for pulling dependencies.
 The company also provides container images via Artifactory.

-As a result, Paessler has seen significant improvements in the security and speed of its software release cycle, and in the productivity of its developers.
+As a result, Paessler has seen significant improvements in the security and speed of its Software Distribution cycle, and in the productivity of its developers.

 Plus, thanks to its use of Artifactory for remote repositories and caching functionality, the CI/CD cycle runs much faster, allowing it to release software to production more quickly and frequently.